dmitev2000/java-networking-tcp-finki-points/README.md

 # Multithreaded (can start multiple instances of Teacher and Board)
 # 3. Teacher adds records by sending "courseId index activityId points" to the server.
 # 4. Board sends "GET courseId" to get all records for this course.
+# 5. Teacher and Board send "stop" to logout (terminate connection).